Hashnode/hashnode-browser-extensions/README.md

 ##### Google Chrome extension

 ```
-npm start-chrome // same as web app but is served from ./dist/dist-chrome
+npm run start-chrome // same as web app but is served from ./dist/dist-chrome
-npm build-chrome // builds for chrome and will be available in ./builds/chrome
+npm run build-chrome // builds for chrome and will be available in ./builds/chrome
 ```
 ##### Mozilla Firefox extension

 ```
-npm start-firefox // same as web app but is served from ./dist/dist-firefox
+npm run start-firefox // same as web app but is served from ./dist/dist-firefox
-npm build-firefox // builds for firefox and will be available in ./builds/firefox
+npm run build-firefox // builds for firefox and will be available in ./builds/firefox
 ```

 `manifest.json` files are maintained sperately for firefox and chrome in their respective folders.